 After reading forged letters supposedly from the Queen – cordial letters at first, then a little bit flirty – that turned into a brief nocturnal interview in the gardens of Versailles with a prostitute disguised as the Queen, Rohan went to see the jewelers to purchase the diamond necklace on the Queen’s behalf.

 Boehmer and Bassange negotiated a payment plan of four installments over the next two years and gave the diamond necklace to Rohan, who in turn gave it to Jeanne to pass along to the Queen.

-Needless to say, Marie-Antoinette never saw the diamond necklace.
+Needless to say, Queen Marie-Antoinette never saw the diamond necklace!
 The Comtesse de La Motte gave the necklace to her husband, who in turn quickly set off to London to disassemble it and sell the 647 diamonds separately.

-The trickery came into light, and Louis XVI had the Cardinal arrested and later exiled and deprived of all his offices.
+Finally, the trickery came to light, and King Louis XVI had the Cardinal arrested and later exiled and deprived of all his offices.
 The Comtesse de La Motte was sentenced to be flogged, branded, and imprisoned for life.
 She later escaped to England and there published her scandalous Mémoires vilifying Marie-Antoinette.

-Despite Queen Marie-Antoinette was innocent, the Diamond Necklace Affair tarnished her reputation forever as she was seen by the people as the instigator of the scandal.
+Despite Queen Marie-Antoinette being innocent, the Diamond Necklace Affair tarnished her reputation forever as she was seen by the people as the instigator of the scandal (hence the Marie-Antoinette Diamond Necklace nickname).
 Some historians believe the Diamond Necklace Affair was the prelude to the French Revolution.